outscale/terraform-provider-outscale/docs/resources/image_launch_permission.md

 * `image_id` - (Required) The ID of the OMI you want to modify.
 * `permission_additions` - (Optional) Information about the users to whom you want to give permissions for the resource.
-    * `account_ids` - (Optional) The account ID of one or more users to whom you want to give permissions.
+    * `account_ids` - (Optional) The OUTSCALE account ID of one or more users to whom you want to give permissions.
     * `global_permission` - (Optional) If true, the resource is public.
 If false, the resource is private.
 * `permission_removals` - (Optional) Information about the users from whom you want to remove permissions for the resource.
-    * `account_ids` - (Optional) The account ID of one or more users from whom you want to remove permissions.
+    * `account_ids` - (Optional) The OUTSCALE account ID of one or more users from whom you want to remove permissions.
     * `global_permission` - (Optional) If true, the resource is public.
 If false, the resource is private.

 ## Attribute Reference